zyztek/ERPNext-installation-Guide/README.md

 at the same time on the same machine.

     sudo apt-get install virtualenv

-  CHECK PYTHON VERSION

-    python3 -V

-  IF VERSION IS 3.10.X RUN

-    sudo apt install python3.10-venv

-  IF VERSION IS 3.11.X RUN
+  Python VERSION IS 3.11.X RUN

      sudo apt install python3.11-venv